-Council are constantly working on a wide range of projects, strategies and initiatives to improve the MidCoast region.
+Council is constantly working on a wide range of projects, strategies and initiatives to improve the MidCoast region.

 Click on the headings below to find out more.

-As part of our aim to deliver further efficiencies and streamline our operations, the opportunity to consolidate our administrative functions in Taree and Forster into one single location is currently being considered.
+As part of our aim to deliver further efficiencies and streamline our operations, we are undertaking a project to consolidate our administrative functions in Taree and Forster into a single head office location.

 Find out here about all of our road safety initiatives, undertaken in partnership with Roads and Maritime Services (RMS).

 We are committed to working with families to ensure the restoration of the headstones that were incorrectly laid down.

 Together with our community, we've developed a masterplan for the Forster Main Beach area, which provides a blueprint for the future development of this beautiful part of Forster.
 Read more about the masterplan here.

 The Manning Entertainment Centre is expanding thanks to generous grants from the State Government’s Regional Cultural Fund and the Estate of Beryl June Flett.The combined donations of $2.55 million will see a state of the art, multi-purpose new studio space built, that will bring a greater variety of shows for patrons.

 Construction is underway on Forster's civic precinct, with the build of community facilities in Stage One of the project.
 Read more here.